 - Place blanched hazelnuts in a food processor and process until coarse.

 - Add almond flour, cacao, sweetener, almond butter, and coconut oil.

 - Process until you have a smooth paste.

 - Transfer the mixture into a paper-lined loaf pan.

 - You can top with some hazelnuts or leave as it is.
-Place in a fridge for 1 hour.
+Place in a fridge for at least 1 hour, preferably more.

 - Cut into bars and serve.
 You can cut in four or six bars.

 - To blanch the hazelnuts yourself, boil the hazelnuts in water with 2 tbsp of baking soda to soften them.
 Once blanched, drain immediately and let dry.